 It’s also an effective means of reviving the interest of an inactive subscriber, enticing them back with your most interesting content.

-Sendinblue’s marketing automation software gives you the flexibility to create a custom autoresponder workflow or choose from a range of workflow templates.
+It gives you the flexibility to create a custom autoresponder workflow or choose from a range of ready workflow templates.
+All of the sample auto responses above and more can be up and running for you in just a few minutes thanks to the user-friendly workflow builder.